lepras/RSS-Maxxing/README.md

 # RSS-Maxxing

-you can litterly use rss everywhere, you just don't know how.
+You can litterly use RSS everywhere, you just don't know how.

 ## Choose a client